Is the University changing the payroll schedule?

 How do I know if I am an exempt employee?

-All Administrative and Professional (A&P), Academic Support and Professional (ASP), Resource Professional (RP), Tenured Track Faculty (TP), Instructors, Adjunct Faculty, Civil Service exempt (negotiated and non-negotiated), and Graduate Assistants.
+Exempt employees include all Administrative and Professional (A&P), Academic Support and Professional (ASP), Resource Professional (RP), Tenured Track Faculty (TP), Instructors, Adjunct Faculty, Civil Service exempt (negotiated and non-negotiated), and Graduate Assistants.

 If I am a non-exempt employee, how will this change my payroll date?